urichmondhcilab/accessiblepdf/README.md

 8. **Clarity**: Include a brief description or title for context on what the graph represents.

 By applying these changes, the graph can become clearer and more effective in communicating the data.

+---

+## 7) Would another chart type be better suited to show this data?

+The given scatter plot with regression lines is appropriate for showing the relationship between movement time and index of difficulty for different input spaces.
+It effectively illustrates the trends and the differences between the three conditions (Elbow-Plane, Shoulder-Plane, Elbow-Sphere).

+If you want to explore alternative visualizations, consider these options depending on your focus:

+1. **Line Graph:** If you are more interested in showing the trends across the conditions without the individual data points.

+2. **Bar Chart with Error Bars:** If you have summary statistics (e.g., mean and standard deviation) for each index of difficulty and want to emphasize comparisons more clearly.

+3. **Box Plot:** Useful for showing the distribution of data (median, quartiles), especially if there are outliers you want to highlight.

+Each option comes with trade-offs, so the best choice depends on what you wish to emphasize in your analysis.

+---

+## 8) Does the scale or labeling introduce bias or confusion?

+The scale and labeling in the graph appear to be clear and consistent.
+Here are some observations:

+1. **Axis Labels:**
+   - The x-axis is labeled as "Index of difficulty" and is clear with values 1 to 5.
+   - The y-axis is labeled as "Movement time (seconds)" with a starting point of 1.0, which is appropriate for the data being presented.

+2. **Legend and Lines:**
+   - The legend clearly differentiates between the three input spaces (Elbow-Plane, Shoulder-Plane, Elbow-Sphere) using distinct colors and line styles, which are consistently applied in the graph.
+   - Regression lines with equations are provided for each group, which can help in understanding the trends.

+3. **R² Value:**
+   - The adjusted \( R^2 = 0.912 \) is included, indicating a good fit of the model to the data and provides additional context.

+Overall, there does not seem to be any substantial bias or confusion introduced by the scale or labeling.
+However, ensuring that the audience understands what "Index of difficulty" and "Input Space" mean is vital for interpretation.